ry-sharma/Python_assignment_3/README.md

 **Project Folder Structure**
-helper/: contains supporting functions and classes[] pages/: Contains the pages for the app[] output/: find the image output here[] widget/: contains the widgets used in app[]
+helper/: contains supporting functions and classes/ pages/: Contains the pages for the app/ output/: find the image output here/ widget/: contains the widgets used in app/

 main.py: main entry point of the app[]